 The Company has adopted a code of conduct regarding Directors' securities transactions on terms no less exacting than the required standard set out in Appendix 10 - Model Code under the Listing Rules.
-Specific enquiry has been made of all the Directors and the Directors have confirmed that they had complied with such code of conduct during the year ended 31 December 2019.
+Specific enquiry has been made of all the Directors and the Directors have confirmed that they had complied with such code of conduct during the year ended 31 December 2020 and up to the date of this annual report.